cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 In this chapter, we'll dive into our first major pixel shader effect: a classic screen wipe!
 We'll learn how to control an effect over the whole screen, how to create soft edges, and how to use textures to drive our shader logic to create all sorts of interesting patterns.

+If you're following along with code, here is the code from the end of the [previous chapter](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/04-Debug-UI).

 ## The Scene Transition Effect